qatwood/Portfolio/SQL Projects/README.md

 <!---
-what ever i learned in cse 511

-Build a movie recommendation database using PostgresSQL.
+### Build a movie recommendation database using PostgresSQL.
+### Perform SQL queries then Query processing using Python.

+### Dataset
 The input data is a Movie Rating dataset collected from the MovieLens web site ( http://movielens.org )

-Query data from the database using SQL.

 Assignment 3-5
-Parallel sort
+Parallel sort and Parallel Join

 more sql projects